 Designing workbenches for assembly, testing, packaging, or packing

-It ought to be fairly simple, but specifying the right workbench for your application is something that deserves thought and pre-planning.
+It ought to be fairly simple, but specifying the right workbench for your application is something that requires thought and pre-planning if you want to maximize your time and labor.
 Minor differences in the type of bench can provide critical benefits that add up to major productivity gains over time.
 Benches aren’t the simple, static equipment many believe.
-Here are some traits to consider
+Here are some traits to consider.

 Specialized benches available include: